nucleome/docs/source/components.rst

 4DN DCIC imging data
 ====================

-The 4DN Data Coordination and Integration Center (DCIC) currently hosts abundant imaging data using a OMERO server.
+The 4DN Data Coordination and Integration Center (DCIC) currently hosts abundant imaging data using an OMERO server.
-We haved parsed the meta-information of those imaging data and stored those information if a image is related to genomic coordinates (e.g., DNA FISH data).
+We have parsed the meta-information of those imaging data and stored that information if an image is labeled to specific genomic coordinates (e.g., DNA FISH data).
-In this web component, this track represents one imaging experiment.
+In this web component, each track represents one imaging experiment.
-The red bars on top of each track indicates the target of each experiment such as the genomic region targeted by a FISH probe.
+The red bars on top of a track indicate the target of each experiment such as the genomic region targeted by FISH probes.
-Different images taken in  one experiment is shown as a list of clickable thumbnails.
+Different images taken in one experiment are shown as a list of clickable thumbnails.
 You can view the raw image on the OMERO.iviwer by clicking the thumbnail or explore the details of this data on the DCIC website by clicking the number icon associated with each image.

 .. figure:: img/figures_chapter_3/ch3_dcic_image.png